 In the event an Eligible Investment no longer satisfies the criteria set forth in the Investment Management Agreement, no action will be taken by the Investment Manager unless it has actual knowledge (without independent investigation) of such failure to satisfy such criteria.
-As a result, a period of up to 60 days (or more in the case of investments satisfying clause (b) of the definition of "Eligible Investments" in the "Glossary of Significant Terms") may elapse following the failure of an Eligible Investment to meet such criteria before any action is taken to liquidate shares of such Eligible Investment and, therefore, it may continue to be invested in assets that may not at such time constitute an Eligible Investment.
+As a result, a period of time may elapse following the failure of an Eligible Investment to meet such criteria before any action is taken to liquidate shares of such Eligible Investment and, therefore, it may continue to be invested in assets that may not at such time constitute an Eligible Investment.
+See the definition of "Eligible Investments" in the "Glossary of Significant Terms".